franko/gsl-shell/doc/user-manual/gdt.rst

    14       QAG            C   1.886
    15       QAG      LuaJIT2   1.107

 As you can see in this case the data is loaded from a CSV file.
 In the first line the headers are shown.
-Then the data follows in tabular format.
-As you can see in this case we have both numerical and string values.

-Of course you have many functions available to operate of a GDT table.
+There are many functions available to operate of a GDT table.
+The functions can be grouped into families:

+* functions to manipulate tables
+* functions to create plots based on the table itself
+* functions to perform statistical computations

 The more common are probably the methods :meth:`~Gdt.get` and :meth:`~Gdt.set` to operate on the table's elements on a given row and column.

 TODO: the get or set method should accept the column name as an index specification.

 GET Functions
 -------------

-    new    = gdt_table_new,
-    alloc  = gdt_table_alloc,
-    get    = gdt_table_get,
-    set    = gdt_table_set,
-    filter = gdt_table_filter,

 .. module:: gdt